queenoa/Quinoa-SNP-calling/README.md

 ## Overview

-This repository contains the scripts used for processing raw sequencing reads through variant calling, generating the SNP dataset used in [First application of genomic prediction in quinoa using a statistical and a machine learning approach Citation/Link].
+This repository contains the scripts used for processing raw sequencing reads through variant calling, generating the SNP dataset used in "First application of genomic prediction in quinoa using a statistical and a machine learning approach".

 ## Pipeline Components